to Socratic Christianity, a site dedicated to exploring questions of Christian faith and practice, like:

 So what exactly am I hoping to “debunk” on this site?
 Quite simply, any “orthodox answers” or doctrines that can’t stand up to Scripture.
 This admittedly puts me on shaky ground, since many of the ideas on this site are un-orthodox and counter-cultural.
 Indeed, when it comes to the doctrine of the Trinity in particular, the word heresy is entirely appropriate!
 That being said, while every heresy contradicts the established teaching of the Church (by definition) that’s not the same thing as saying that a teaching actually contradicts Scripture.
 In other words, being a heretic doesn’t necessarily mean you’re wrong.
 After all, Jesus Himself was essentially branded a heretic for spreading ideas that were contrary to those of the religious establishment, and it made them so angry that they had Him killed.
 Ditto for Socrates…

 As such, I hope that you join me in the pursuit of Truth as we ask some of the tough questions about our Faith; for as we know, it is Truth that sets us free.
-Thus every step we take in that direction–no matter how small or how seemingly perilous–is a step towards freedom.
+Thus every step we take in that direction–no matter how small or how seemingly perilous–is ultimately a step towards freedom.

 Latest from the Blog…